-Lynn K. Neuner is an experienced trial lawyer.
+Lynn K. Neuner is an experienced trial lawyer and was named as one of the 2019 “Top 100 Trial Lawyers” in the United States by Euromoney’s Benchmark Litigation.
 She focuses on litigation involving securities, mergers, insurance coverage and false advertising.
 She has tried cases in federal and state court and conducted dozens of hearings before the National Advertising Division and the Networks.
 Her work involves the representation of large financial institutions, pharmaceutical companies, mega insurers, domestic manufacturers and individual directors and officers.

 Her representative experience includes: